-Starting with their junior year, students will spend increasing amounts of their time taking classes on the HFCC main campus and in clinical settings and practicum at Henry Ford Health System sites.
+Starting with their junior year, students will spend increasing amounts of their time taking classes on the HFC main campus and in clinical settings and practicum at Henry Ford Health System sites.

 What type of background should a person have to enter this program?